 And, as the text points out, this is the correct way to use chopsticks!

-If you visit Japan (or currently live here), don’t stress too much about your chopstick use, because lots of locals aren’t doing it proper, either.
-Plus, many people in Japan don’t judge foreigners on how proper their chopstick use is, and instead, simply give a Pavlovian “You’re good at using chopsticks” whenever they see foreigners using them—regardless if the use is correct or not.
+If you visit Japan (or currently live here), don’t stress too much about your chopstick use, because lots of locals aren’t doing it properly, either.
+Plus, many people in Japan don’t judge foreigners on how proper their chopstick use is, and instead, simply give a Pavlovian “You’re good at using chopsticks” whenever they see foreigners using them—regardless if they’re correct or not.
 (So, by that same token, don’t think you’re great at using them, either!)

 But if you do want to use them correctly and don’t already, the above walkthrough should prove helpful.

 *Number 6 shows the correct way to hold chopsticks.

 This article was originally published on March 4, 2015.

 Kotaku East is your slice of Asian internet culture, bringing you the latest talking points from Japan, Korea, China and beyond.
 Tune in every morning from 4am to 8am.